 Peliqan capabilities for Shopify data

 This approach means your AI agent gets a complete picture.
-Ask “Which marketing channel drives the highest customer lifetime value?” and the AI can join Shopify order data with marketing attribution data from multiple sources – something no Shopify-only MCP server can do.
+Ask “Which marketing channel drives the highest customer lifetime value?” and the AI can join Shopify order data with attribution data from multiple sources via reverse ETL, something no Shopify-only MCP server can do.
+The flow is always: Shopify and your other sources sync into the warehouse, the Peliqan MCP server exposes the warehouse to AI agents, and the AI never connects to Shopify directly.
+This protects your live store from AI-driven API load and rate limits while providing governed, quality-checked data for every query.

 Real-world example: CIC Hospitality

 CIC Hospitality connected 50+ data sources through Peliqan, saving 40+ hours per month on reporting that previously required manual data consolidation.
 Their board reports now pull from all sources automatically through the same governed warehouse.
-Read the full case study.
+Read the case studies.

 Which Shopify MCP approach fits your needs

-- If you want AI-powered shopping on your storefront: Use the built-in Storefront MCP – it is already active on your store, no setup required
+- AI-powered shopping on your storefront: use the built-in Storefront MCP, already active on your store, no setup required.

-- If you need AI to manage store operations: Set up the community admin MCP server (
+- AI to manage store operations: set up the community admin MCP server (

-npx shopify-mcp) with properly scoped API credentials - If you are building Shopify apps with AI coding tools: Install the Dev MCP (
+npx shopify-mcp) with properly scoped API credentials. - Building Shopify apps with AI coding tools: install the Dev MCP (

-npx @shopify/dev-mcp@latest) for documentation and API schema access - If you need cross-source e-commerce analytics: Connect Shopify to a data warehouse through Peliqan and expose everything via the Peliqan MCP server
+npx @shopify/dev-mcp@latest) for documentation and API schema access. - Cross-source e-commerce analytics: connect Shopify to a data warehouse through Peliqan and expose everything via the Peliqan MCP server.

-- If you need governed data for enterprise AI: The warehouse approach with data lineage and quality monitoring ensures AI agents work with trusted, auditable data
+- Governed data for enterprise AI: the warehouse approach with data lineage and quality monitoring ensures AI agents work with trusted, auditable data.

-Many organizations end up using multiple approaches simultaneously.
-The Storefront MCP handles customer-facing shopping.
-The admin MCP handles internal operations.
-And a warehouse-backed MCP server handles analytics and cross-source intelligence where data quality and governance matter most.
+Many organizations end up using multiple approaches at once.
+The Storefront MCP handles customer-facing shopping, the admin MCP handles internal operations, and a warehouse-backed MCP server handles analytics and cross-source intelligence where data quality and governance matter most.

 Getting started